jhpyle/docassemble/_docs/config.md

 ## <a name="resume interview after login"></a>Always go back to the current interview after logging in

-If a user starts an interview as an anonymous user and then registers or logs in, they generally be taken to the "My Interviews" page.
+If a user starts an interview as an anonymous user and then registers or logs in, they generally be taken to the [My Interviews] page.
-However, if the interview session they started is their only interview session, then the "My Interviews" page is skipped and the user is sent right back into the interview they had started.
+However, if the interview session they started is their only interview session, then the [My Interviews] page is skipped and the user is sent right back into the interview they had started.

-The "My Interviews" page is shown to users with more than one session because it resolves confusion for users who may have visited the interview for purposes of resuming an existing interview session, but finding themselves not logged in, they log in.
+The [My Interviews] page is shown to users with more than one session because it resolves confusion for users who may have visited the interview for purposes of resuming an existing interview session, but finding themselves not logged in, they log in.
 Some users may expect